-35 U.S.C. § 1057 Lanham Act § 7 Certificates of registration with the goods or services specified in the registration.
+35 U.S.C. § 1057 Lanham Act § 7 Certificates of registration such mark shall constitute constructive use of the mark, conferring a right of priority, nationwide in effect, on or in connection with the goods or services specified in the registration.